MajorcaDevs/mdbackup/README.md

 **What do yo need?**:
   - An OS different from Windows (Windows is unsupported) :(
   - Python 3.6 or higher
-  - `rsync` and `ssh` installed (on macOS is in general installed by default, on Linux distros you may install them)
+  - `rsync` and `ssh` installed (on macOS they are in general installed by default, on Linux distros you may need to install them)

 First select a folder where all the needed files will be stored.
 It is important not to move (or rename) this folder after installation.